Manuel Sulaimán

-Manuel Sulaimán (born 20 July 2000) is a Mexican racing driver who most recently raced in the 2022 Indy Lights for HMD Motorsports.
+Jesús Manuel Sulaimán Graña (born 20 July 2000) is a Mexican racing driver who most recently raced in the 2022 Indy Lights for HMD Motorsports.

 Racing career

 Sulaimán started the 2021 Indy Pro 2000 Championship with Juncos Hollinger Racing, winning one race.
 He left the team mid-season and joined HMD Motorsports in the 2021 Indy Lights series for Portland.